BouncingPixel/Node-Template-Basic-/README.md

 - `maxLockTime`
   The maximum length of time an account may be locked out.
 Defaults to `1 hour`.
 - `requireHTTPS`
-  Set to true if the site should require HTTPS.
+  Set to true if the site should use HTTPS in all URLs (such as canonical).
 Defaults to `false`.
+- `httpsRedirect`
+  Set to true if the site should redirect to HTTPS.
+You might want false and let CloudFlare do it.
+Defaults to `false`.
 - `sessionSecret`
   The secret to use to sign the session cookie.
 - `redirectOn401`
   The page to redirect to when a 401 (not authenticated) occurs and the request was not JSON.
 Defaults to `/login`.

+- `gatrackerid`
+  The tracker ID for Google Analytics.
+When set, the GA code will be added to the page.
+- `facebookpixelcode`
+  The tracker ID for Facebook Pixel.
+When set, the Facebook Pixel code will be added to the page.
+- `WEBTOOLS_VERIF_ID`
+  The ID for Webmaster Tools verification.
+When set, a file will be dynamically generated to assist with Webmaster Tools verifications.
+Simply set this field to enable the feature.

 Other configuration for optional modules:
 - email via Mailgun: